Interactive Mission

 • Why does an unconnected ESP32 pin change randomly?

 An unconnected input has no strong electrical reference.
-Tiny noise, nearby wires, your hand, or radio signals can nudge the pin above or below the input threshold.
+Tiny noise, nearby wires, your hand, long jumpers, or nearby electronics can nudge the pin above or below the input threshold.

 • Is a floating pin dangerous?